Health Care for Asylum Seekers

 Can asylum seekers access government health insurance such as Medicaid or CHIP?

 Maybe.
-Some asylum seekers can qualify for specific types of government health insurance.
+Currently, some asylum seekers can qualify for specific types of government health insurance.
 It depends on how much money you earn, where you live, what age you are, and whether you are pregnant.
 Each U.S. state has different rules.

 Pregnant people and children

 In some U.S. states, pregnant people and children who are seeking asylum can apply for government health insurance through government programs, usually called “CHIP” or “Medicaid.”
+The law that was passed in July 2025 did not change this.
 To qualify, you have to show that the money you earn is below a certain amount.

-Below is information about which U.S. states offer government health insurance to pregnant asylum seekers and children, as of January 2024.
-For more details and up-to-date information, you can view these maps and this chart.
+Below is information about which U.S. states offer government health insurance to pregnant asylum seekers and children, as of April 2025.
+For more details and up-to-date information, you can view these maps and this website.

-States with health insurance for all pregnant people, regardless of immigration status:
+• States with government health insurance for all pregnant people, regardless of immigration status:

-States with health insurance for pregnant people who qualify as “lawfully residing,” including people with a work permit based on seeking asylum:
+• States with government health insurance for pregnant people who qualify as “lawfully residing,” including people with a work permit based on seeking asylum:

-Colorado, Delaware, Georgia, Indiana, Kentucky, Nevada, New Hampshire, New Mexico, North Carolina, North Dakota, Ohio, Pennsylvania, South Carolina, West Virginia, and Wyoming
+• Colorado, Delaware, Georgia, Hawaii, Indiana, Kentucky, Nevada, New Hampshire, New Mexico, North Carolina, North Dakota, Ohio, Pennsylvania, South Carolina, West Virginia, and Wyoming

-States with health insurance for all children, regardless of immigration status:
+• States with government health insurance for all children, regardless of immigration status:

-California, Connecticut, Illinois, Maine, Massachusetts, New Jersey, New York, Oregon, Rhode Island, Utah, Vermont, Washington, and Washington D.C.
+• California, Colorado, Connecticut, Illinois, Maine, Massachusetts, New Jersey, New York, Oregon, Rhode Island, Utah, Vermont, Washington, and Washington D.C.

 Please note: if your child was born in the United States, they are a U.S. citizen and are eligible for government health insurance in every state.
 U.S. citizen children are eligible for government health insurance regardless of the immigration status of their parents.